-The Nintendo Switch has swiftly cemented itself as one of the best home consoles ever made.
-Not only can players look forward to a swathe of great indies coming to the eShop every month, but the triple-A hits just keep coming with the liked of Super Mario Maker 2, Pokémon Sword & Shield and countless many others.
-The beauty of Nintendo’s new hybrid console is that you can play every game available with you anywhere, continuing progress on the big screen at home.
-But what are the 10 best Nintendo Switch exclusive games you should absolutely check out first?
+The Nintendo Switch is the most convenient and popular games console out there.
+Not only because players get to enjoy a swathe of great indies coming to the eShop every month, but also because the first-party hits keep on coming with the likes of Super Mario Odyssey, Astral Chain and more.
+The beauty of Nintendo’s hybrid device is that you can play great games and take them anywhere with you as well as keeping them on the big screen, but what are the 10 best Nintendo Switch exclusive games that deserve your attention?
+That’s what we’re here to iron out.

-Luckily, Console Deals is more than happy to come to the rescue.
-This is a list of the 10 best exclusive Nintendo Switch games that look and feel great to play either portably or at home, guaranteeing you a good time.
-Whether you’re in the mode for a more colourful take on the turn-based tactics genre or like sucking up ghosts and ghouls with a group of friends, here’s our definitive list of the platform’s best exclusives.
+Console Deals is more than happy to come to the rescue and help players make an informed purchase.
+This is a list of the 10 best exclusive Nintendo Switch games that look and feel great to play in either docked or handheld mode, guaranteeing you a good time whether you’re on the bus to work or relaxing on the sofa.
+Here’s our definitive list:

 1. Mario Kart 8 Deluxe